Nikita-Babich/sleeping-beauty/README.md

-# sleeping-beauty
+# Introduction
-My thougths and arguements about the problem "Sleeping beauty".
-"..." stands for "to be written later".
+"..." within this page stands for "to be written later".
+This page will contain my thougths and arguements about the problem "Sleeping beauty".
+I used to leave comments under places where people do mistakes, but it will be more efficient to collect everything in one place from now on and potentially just link this page.

 # Statement of the problem
+...

+# My position
 ...

 # Mistakes I see in Thirder approach